Your questions about Wi-Fi on Thameslink trains answered here…

-Also check that the train you’re on has a blue ‘Wi-Fi’ sticker on the doors as not all our trains are fitted just yet.
+Also check that the train you’re on has a blue ‘Wi-Fi’ sticker on the doors.

 If you’re on one of our Southern diesel trains we sometimes switch off the engines at terminal stations if it’s going to be there for a while.
 The Wi-Fi should activate when the engines are restarted.

-If you’re still having problems please get in touch – see ‘how do I report an issue’ below.
+If you’re still having problems please get in touch – see ‘how do I report an issue’.